With cold weather coming in York, you may be wondering when you should cover your outdoor air conditioner. Of if you need to cover it at all.

 When to Use an Air Conditioner Cover

-If you want to use an air conditioner cover, here are the best times to put it on.
+If you decide to use an air conditioner cover, here are the best times to install it.

 Cover Your Air Conditioner During Summer